jawadrasool/RepData_PeerAssessment1/PA1_template.md

 ## 6 2012-10-07 11015
 ```

-Now, I make a histogram of the total number of steps taken each day:
+Now, I make a **histogram of the total number of steps taken each day**:

 ```r
 library(ggplot2)